 Current Customer Base

-An online newsletter is a perfect way to communicate with your customers to keep your brand in their minds, and inform them of updates about new products or services you offer.
+An online newsletter is a perfect way to communicate with your customers to keep your brand in their minds and inform them of updates about new products or services you offer.
 Giving them free information about tips, tricks, and benefits of your products/services that they can take advantage of can help get you great referrals from them as well.

 Giving loyalty discounts is also another way to generate additional revenue from your current customer base and give your brand the opportunity be seen as caring and rewarding to customers.
-These loyalty discounts can also help spread buzz or viral marketing of your brand within your customer’s friends, family, and co-workers.
+These loyalty discounts can also help spread the buzz or viral marketing of your brand to your customer’s friends, family, and co-workers.

-Courtesy phone calls, email and communication to customers, not necessarily selling but talking to them asking if they enjoyed your services/products, and if they have any concerns or questions they would like to ask.
+Courtesy phone calls, email, and communication to customers, not necessarily selling but talking to them asking if they enjoyed your services/products, and if they have any concerns or questions they would like to ask.
 When I get a customer cares call from a company, especially a small shop it makes me feel like they really care, and put their brand in a good light in my mind.

 New Customer Base

-New customers can be gained by a variety of ways for a lower cost than you would expect.
+New customers can be gained in a variety of ways for a lower cost than you would expect.
 Advertising on a newsletter list within your industry is one example.
 Finding an industry newsletter is as simple as typing into Google “(industry) newsletter”.
 Companies looking for sponsors or advertisers will run most of these newsletters.
 Negotiate with them to see if you can get a better price “due to the economy”, etc. If you plan on continually advertising within the group once successful use this to your advantage as well.

 Cold Calling Targeted Audience

 Cold calling is another way.
-Now I don’t mean calling a people from a yellow book lists, but gathering a list of potential clients and doing the research necessary to convey to them the benefits your products/services can offer them.
+Now I don’t mean calling people from yellow book lists, but gathering a list of potential clients and doing the research necessary to convey to them the benefits your products/services can offer them.
 Cold calling your targeted audience or demographic is key.